Tameness in least fixed-point logic and McColm's conjecture: Abstract

 \section{Abstract}

-We investigate fundamental model-theoretic dividing lines (the order property, the independence property, the strict order property, and the tree property 2) in the context of least fixed-point ($LFP$) logic over families of finite structures.
-We show that, unlike the first-order ($FO$) case, the order property and the independence property are equivalent, but all of the other natural implications are strict.
-We identify the $LFP$-strict order property with \emph{proficiency}, a well-studied notion in finite model theory.
+We investigate four model-theoretic tameness properties in the context of least fixed-point logic over a family of finite structures.
+We find that each of these properties depends only on the elementary (i.e., first-order) limit theory, and we completely determine the valid entailments among them.
+In contrast to the context of first-order logic on arbitrary structures, the order property and independence property are equivalent in this setting.

-Gregory McColm conjectured in \cite{McC} that $FO$ and $LFP$ definability coincide over a family $\mathcal{C}$ of finite structures exactly when $\mathcal{C}$ is non-proficient.
-McColm's conjecture is false in general, but as an application of our results, we show that it holds under standard $FO$ tameness assumptions adapted to families of finite structures.
+McColm conjectured that least fixed-point definability collapses to first-order definability exactly when proficiency fails.
+McColm's conjecture is known to be false in general.
+However, we show that McColm's conjecture is true for any family of finite structures whose limit theory is model-theoretically tame.